Home > How to Tips

 Before creating a bootable macOS Monterey USB installer, you need to download the macOS Monterey installer on your Mac.
 However, to encourage users to upgrade to the latest macOS version, Apple does not display Monterey on the App Store homepage or search results, instead prioritizing the newest macOS release.

 That said, Apple still provides official download options for macOS Monterey.
 While you can't find it through a direct search in the App Store, you can access it via Apple's official support page or specific App Store links.
-Click the link below to download the macOS Monterey installer for free.
+Click the link below to download the macOS Monterey installer.

 Download the macOS Monterey Installer